keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 #### Alternative?
 [Swarm Replicated Object Notation](https://github.com/gritzko/swarm-ron)

 > Distributed data serialization format.
-Implicitly, formats like XML or JSON assume a lump of state being delivered from a server to a client -- once and in one piece.
+Implicitly, formats like XML or JSON assume a lump of a state being delivered from a server to a client -- once and in one piece.
 RON aims to synchronize replicas by delivering a stream of changes -- continuously and incrementally.
 With RON, even an object's state is seen as a batch of compacted changes, with more changes coming.
 >